scriptex/postcss-watch-folder/README.md

 }
 ```

+The location of this plugin does not matter.
+It can be placed as first or last in the `plugins` array.

 ## Options

 There are two configuration options.
 They are both required and the plugin will not work if they are not provided: